Frank-The-Coder/python-websocket/README.md

 **Disclaimer:** Replace placeholder paths and adjust commands as necessary based on your environment and operating system.
 Ensure you have the appropriate permissions and have secured your SSL certificates when configuring HTTPS.

 **Contact:** For questions or contributions, please open an issue or submit a pull request on the project's repository.

+---

+**Key Points:**

+- **Connection Limiting:**

+  - Uses the `connections` dictionary to track the number of connections per IP.
+  - Disconnects clients exceeding `MAX_CONNECTIONS_PER_IP`.

+- **API Key Verification:**

+  - Checks the `X-API-KEY` header in incoming POST requests.
+  - Rejects requests with incorrect or missing API keys.

+- **Logging:**
+  - Prints connection and disconnection events with session IDs and IP addresses.
+  - Helps monitor real-time user activity and detect potential issues.

+---

+**Security Recommendations:**

+- **Keep Your API Key Secure:**

+  - Do not share your actual API key publicly.
+  - Consider storing it securely using environment variables or a secure vault.

+- **Adjust `MAX_CONNECTIONS_PER_IP` Appropriately:**

+  - Set a reasonable limit based on expected traffic to prevent denial-of-service attacks.

+- **Monitor Logs Regularly:**
+  - Keep an eye on the logs to detect unusual activity or potential security threats.

+---

+By incorporating these security measures, the WebSocket service becomes more robust and secure against common threats, such as unauthorized access and server overload.